usc-isi-i2/linked-maps/README.md

 ## Docker

+Prior to building the image (and running the container), map shapefiles (`*.shp, *.shx`) should be inserted in `maps` directory.

 Build image:
 ```
 docker build -t linked-maps .
 ```

-The generated ttl file will be dumped to `results` folder on the container upon finishing.
+The generated ttl file will be dumped to `results` directory on the container upon finishing.
 It is recommended to set a shared volume between the host and the container in order to obtain access to the output files:
 ```
 docker run -v /volume/on/your/host/machine:/volume/on/container linked-maps:latest
 ```
-For example: `docker run -v /tmp/results:/linked-maps/results -it linked-maps:latest` Make sure that the volume you're using (on your local machine) has 'File Sharing' enabled in the Docker settings.
+For example: `docker run -v /home/shbita/linked-maps/res:/linked-maps/results -it linked-maps:latest` Make sure that:
+1. The volume you're using (on your local machine) has 'File Sharing' enabled in the Docker settings.
+2. You're using full paths (on both local machine and docker container)
+3. The user running the docker command has access privlege (can be done by `sudo chmod 777 /volume/on/your/host/machine`)